unimarkup/specification/Unimarkup_Language_ReferenceManual.md

 ## Default attributes

-- `"id" : "<identifier name>"`
+- `"ID" : "<identifier name>"`

   The identifier name must contain at least one character, cannot start with a number, and must not contain whitespaces.
-The name is case sensitive and must be unique in the generated document.
+The name is case-sensitive and must be unique in the generated document.
-  (The same constraints as with the [HTML id attribute](https://www.w3schools.com/html/html_id.asp))
+  (The same constraints as with the [HTML ID attribute](https://www.w3schools.com/html/html_id.asp))

   Additionally, the identifier name must be unique for all items inside one generated document.
 If several unimarkup files are combined, the identifier name must be unique across all.